vsostaric/datastructures_and_algorithms/README.md

       * You iterate the array and calculate the complement (target - array[i])
       * You check if the Map key Set has this complement.
 If it does, you actually found your solution.
 If not you add the complement Map.

+## Two pointers

+* IsPalindrom
+  * Task
+    * Check if a given string is a palindrome after removing non-alphanumerical characters and doing it case-insensitive
+  * The trick
+    * We need to create two pointers on the array and go index by index.
+One pointer starts at the start of the string and goes up, the other one starts at the end.
+    * After comparing all digits we either find the difference or we don't.
+    * We also need to ignore non-alphanumeric values and take into account case-insensitivity